ufal/corefud-scorer/README.md

 ## About

-CorefUD scorer is a scorer for coreference and anaphoric relations that are harmonized under the same scheme defined by the [CorefUD](https://ufal.mff.cuni.cz/corefud) project.
+CorefUD acorer is a scorer for coreference and anaphoric relations that are harmonized under the same scheme defined by the [CorefUD](https://ufal.mff.cuni.cz/corefud) project.

 The scorer builds on the following projects: